-Assets
+74. Assets

-- 74. (1) An insurer shall have in respect of his long term insurance business, on a day when a valuation is made by the valuator of his assets and liabilities - - (a) assets having a value no less than the value of his liabilities in respect of such business; and

-- (b) a contingency reserve as estimated by the valuator to allow for investment value fluctuations in respect of products not linked to market value, provided that the basis of valuation has been submitted to the registrar and has been approved by him; and - (c) any other reserves prescribed by the registrar including reserves for future mortality, morbidity and expenses. - (2) A long term insurer shall not create any distributable reserves or pay a dividend while it cannot comply with subsection (1) or if the creation of the reserve or payment of dividend will result in it not being able to comply with the provisions of subsection (1). - (3) Assets which have been pledged or encumbered in any way shall not be included as an asset for purposes of subsection (1). - (4) An insurer shall maintain separate registers of assets in respect of long term business and other business. - (5) An insurer shall maintain the assets of each class of insurer business separately.
+- (1) An insurer shall have in respect of his long term insurance business, on a day when a valuation is made by the valuator of his assets and liabilities- - (a) assets having a value no less than the value of his liabilities in respect of such business; and - (b) a contingency reserve as estimated by the valuator to allow for investment value fluctuations in respect of products not linked to market value, provided that the basis of valuation has been submitted to the Registrar and has been approved by him; and - (c) any other reserves prescribed by the Registrar including reserves for future mortality, morbidity and expenses. - (2) A long term insurer shall not create any distributable reserves or pay a dividend while it cannot comply with subsection (1) or if the creation of the reserve or payment of dividend will result in it not being able to comply with the provisions of subsection (1).

+(3) Assets which have been pledged or encumbered in any way shall not be included as an asset for purposes of subsection (1).

+- (4) An insurer shall maintain separate registers of assets in respect of long term business and other business. - (5) An insurer shall maintain the assets of each class of insurer business separately.

-Investment of long term insurer's assets
+75. Investment of long term insurer's assets

-- 75. (1) Every insurer shall ensure that his long term assets are invested in accordance with the provisions of regulation 11. - (2) The Minister may at any time amend the provisions of regulation 11. - (3) The Minister shall give 30 days notice of his intention to amend regulation 11 by publishing such notice in the Gazette and a newspaper of general circulation in Swaziland. - (4) Any interested party may make submissions to the Minister on his intention to amend regulation 11. - (5) Any amendments made by the Minister to regulation 11 shall take effect 6 months after the date of publication of the amendments in the Gazette.
+- (1) Every insurer shall ensure that his long term assets are invested in accordance with the provisions of the Regulations. - (2) The Minister may at any time amend the provisions of the Regulations governing the investment of long term assets. - (3) The Minister shall give 30 days' notice of his intention to amend the Regulations by publishing such notice in the Gazette and a newspaper of general circulation in Swaziland. - (4) Any interested party may make submissions to the Minister on his intention to amend the Regulations. - (5) Any amendments made by the Minister to the Regulations shall take effect 6 months after the date of publication of the amendments in the Gazette.

-Prohibition of use of assets
+76. Prohibition of use of assets

-- 76. A long term insurer shall not - - (a) encumber its assets - (b) allow its assets to be held in the name of another person on its behalf; - (c) borrow money directly or indirectly; - (d) issue a guarantee or create for itself any obligations under a surety; or - (e) invest in derivative instruments except for the purposes of reducing risks.
+A long term insurer shall not-

+- (a) encumber its assets; - (b) allow its assets to be held in the name of another person on its behalf; - (c) borrow money directly or indirectly; - (d) issue a guarantee or create for itself any obligations under a surety; or - (e) invest in derivative instruments except for the purposes of reducing risks.

-Valuation of liabilities for long term insurance
+77. Valuation of liabilities for long term insurance

-77. (1) The valuator appointed to an insurer shall perform an actuarial valuation of the insurer as at the end of each financial year, and at such other dates as may be required by the registrar.

-- (2) The valuation report shall been submitted to the registrar before the expiry of a period of six months from the insurers financial year end. - (3) The registrar may extend the period contemplated in subsection (2) if a request is made in writing. - (4) The valuation report contemplated in subsection (1) shall be according to regulation 15. - (5) The registrar may reject the valuation report contemplated in subsection (1) if in his opinion the valuation report does not accurately reflect the financial condition of the insurer.
+- (1) The valuator appointed to an insurer shall perform an actuarial valuation of the insurer as at the end of each financial year, and at such other dates as may be required by the Registrar. - (2) The valuation report shall be submitted to the Registrar before the expiry of a period of six months from the insurer's financial year end. - (3) The Registrar may extend the period contemplated in subsection (2) if a request is made in writing. - (4) The actuarial valuation report contemplated in subsection (1) shall be in accordance with the Regulations. - (5) The Registrar may reject the valuation report contemplated in subsection (2) if, in his opinion, the valuation report does not accurately reflect the financial condition of the insurer.

-Maintenance of financially sound condition
+78. Maintenance of financially sound condition